What do the prices of movie tickets to Hollywood’s latest blockbuster and the cost of electricity have in common?

 Figure 3: Load profile for a house (“Household B”) in Bakersfield, CA generated in Aurora, based on uploaded interval (Green Button) data.

 If you’ve been following along, your intuition would suggest that for the same energy consumption, Household A should have a higher electricity bill than Household B, because they are consuming more energy during peak hours.
-Before we evaluate the financial implications of time of use rates, here’s a quick recap the two households’ information:

 |Household A||Household B|